Looking after your mental health at university

 - 91% of LGBTQ+ students experienced mental health challenges

-- Almost half (46%) of students felt their university supported those with mental health challenges, while two thirds (63%) said they prioritised mental health provision when choosing a university.
+- almost half (46%) of students felt their university supported those with mental health challenges, while two-thirds (63%) prioritised mental health provision when choosing a university.

 More students than ever before are disclosing mental illnesses to their universities, and students report higher levels of mental distress than their non-student peers.
-Triggers include study and work pressures, relationship trouble, homesickness and loneliness, money worries and bullying.
+Triggers include study and work pressures, relationship trouble, homesickness, loneliness and bullying.
+Money worries and the current cost of living crisis are also a huge contributing factor.
+In fact, according to the Student Minds research, more than half (59%) of students surveyed said that managing money was the cause of stress 'often' or 'all of the time'.

 Find advice on: